 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Sweet potatoes in Mexico come in both white-fleshed kind with purple skin kind and in the orange variety more common in the United States.
-I like using the bright orange ones for this recipe, just because of their lovely color, but any variety is appropriate for making this delicious and comforting cream soup.
+Sweet potatoes in Mexico come in both white-fleshed with purple skin kind and in the orange variety more common in the United States.

-In Mexico, this homey-yet-elegant dish would most likely be served as the first course of a somewhat fancy dinner (think December holidays or Mother’s Day), but I think our North American diners would find it perfect for lunch anytime during the autumn or winter, perhaps accompanied by ground beef empanadas, quesadillas or grilled cheese sandwiches.
+In Mexico, this homey-yet-elegant dish would most likely be served as the first course of a somewhat fancy dinner (think December holidays or Mother’s Day), but it would also be perfect for lunch anytime during the autumn or winter, perhaps accompanied by ground beef empanadas, quesadillas, or grilled cheese sandwiches.
 It also works wonderfully in small portions as the starter course at Thanksgiving.